thoughtcroft/ding/README.md

 ### ding key-show

-If the public key is needed again for pasting into the bitbucket.org config it can be captured on the clipboard by running this command and selecting the appropriate key from the list presented.
+If the public key is needed again for pasting into the github.com or bitbucket.org config it can be captured on the clipboard by running this command and selecting the appropriate key from the list presented.

 ## Contributing